oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 * Revised overview and server support checklist to bring them up to date with the rest of the draft
 * Added a new section about options for storing tokens
+* Added a section on sender-constrained tokens and a reference to DPoP
 * Rephrased the architecture patterns to focus on token acquisition

 -11